 Paraphrasing means putting the information, ideas, and/or thoughts of others into your own words.
 Paraphrasing is about communicating your understanding of what you read and what you took away from your reading.
 Purdue University Online Writing Lab defines paraphrasing as “your own rendition of essential information and ideas expressed by someone else, presented in a new form” (Purdue University).

 What does it mean to “cite” sources?

 Whenever you quote, paraphrase, or summarize ideas that are not your own, you must both identify the sources of the ideas and the quotations within the body of your paper (“in-text citations”) and at the end.

 - In the body of your paper, you must identify the source of the idea or quotation.
 In-text citations can be in parenthesis or numbered footnotes, depending on the style you are using (i.e. APA, MLA).
 Use one or the other.

 - At the end of your paper, you must list all of the sources from the parenthetical references.
 Depending on the style you are using, that page is called “Works Cited,” “Bibliography,” or “References.”

 Where can I learn more?

-Please review the Academic Integrity Resource course to learn more about creating assignments with integrity and avoiding Academic Honesty Policy violations.
+Please review your Introduction to Academic Honesty course to learn more about creating assignments with integrity and avoiding Academic Honesty Policy violations.
 Upon completion, an earned “badge” will display on your Canvas profile and will function as evidence that you have read and understand Champlain College’s Academic Honesty Policy.
 The course can be completed in under two hours and will be a future resource for you.

 Graff, G., & Birkenstein, C. (2014).
 They say/I say: The moves that matter in academic writing.
 New York: Norton.